jacoelho/docker-memcached/README.md

 -----

 set the variable **MEMCACHED_MEMORY** if you want to:
-  - docker run -dd -e "MEMCACHED_MEMORY=1024" jacoelho/memcached
+  - docker run -d -e "MEMCACHED_MEMORY=1024" jacoelho/memcached